libp2p/go-buffer-pool/README.md

 ### Disadvantages over GC:

 * Can leak memory contents.
 Unlike the go GC, we *don't* zero memory.
 * All buffers have a capacity of a power of 2.
-This is fine if you either (a) actually need buffers with this size or (b) expect these buffers to be temporary.
+This is fine if you either expect these buffers to be temporary.
-* Requires that buffers be returned explicitly.
+* Requires that buffers be explicitly put back into the pool.
 This can lead to race conditions and memory corruption if the buffer is released while it's still in use.

 ## Contribute